shaizCodes/learn-java-data-structures/README.md

 > [!CAUTION]
 > ***finalize()*** is deprecated, avoid using it.
 Instead refer to *WeakReference* or *PhantomReference*.
 [Read more particularly about alternatives here](./Object/README.md#protected-void-finalize-throws-throwable).

+* [*public final void **wait()** throws InterruptedException, IllegalMonitorStateException*](./Object/README.md#public-final-void-wait-throws-interruptedexception-illegalmonitorstateexception) method causes a thread to wait (pause its operations) on an object until it is not notified (given access to the object's monitor).

+* [*public final void **notify()** throws IllegalMonitorStateException*](./Object/README.md#public-final-void-notify-throws-illegalmonitorstateexception) method notifies (awakens) a waiting thread to resume its operations on an object.

+* [*public final void **notifyAll()** throws IllegalMonitorStateException*](./Object/README.md#public-final-void-notifyall-throws-illegalmonitorstateexception) method notifies (awakens) all waiting threads to resume their operations on an object.
+However, the object's monitor can be owned by one at a time.